 The Tourette Association of America, founded in 1972, is the United States’ premier non-profit working to “make life better for all people affected by Tourette and Tic Disorders.”
 The association does this in a variety of ways, including through advocacy for policies and services to promote positive environments, educating others on these disorders, working to find treatments and care for those with Tourette and Tic Disorders, and “providing help, hope, and a supportive community across the nation.”
 Tourettes is a unique disorder in that often times, those afflicted know that “odd” things they feel compelled to do is a ‘tic’ but they can’t help themselves.
 Regardless, those with Tourettes and within the community want the same thing we all do – to be loved and accepted.
 Join me in supporting this organization that teaches our community that everyone, even those with ‘tics’, deserve not our judgement, but our love and respect.

 My Religious Views

 I tend to surprise people when they find out I'm religious.
-And then everything I do starts to make a lot more sense to them. 😉 But still, I tend to find that once people are aware of this aspect of my life, more questions seem to arise.
+And then everything I do starts to make a lot more sense to them. 😉 But still, I often find that once people are aware of this aspect of my life, more questions seem to arise.
 Below are some of the most common questions I receive about my religion, my religious views, and how my religion impacts my life.
 (Hint: it's in a very good way!) ^_^

 I’ve heard you’re a “Mormon”.
 Is that true?
 What does that mean?